List of deceased maraji

-This article provides the list of deceased maraji (plural of marja, the supreme legal authority or the source of emulation), both current and deceased, followed by Twelver (also known as Imamiyyah) Shia Muslims around the world.
+This article provides the list of deceased maraji (plural of marja, the supreme legal authority or the source of emulation), followed by Twelver (also known as Imamiyyah) Shia Muslims around the world.
 The concept of a marja-i taqlid (lit. source of emulation) is central to Usuli Shi'a Islam.
 Marja-i taqlids provide religious interpretations on matters of law and rituals.
 Among the functions of marja-i taqlids is the collection and distribution of religious taxes (zakat and khums).

 Deceased

 Note: The names are ordered by date of death (descending) as an arbitrary standard.

 Till 350 AH/960 CE

 Following are ulema (who may or may not be considered maraji) who have spent their major life spans before 350 AH/960 CE: